Israel and UAE to start diplomatic ties after breakthrough deal | DW | 13.08.2020

 Ron Dermer, Israel's ambassador in Washington, described the accord as a "great day for peace," before adding, "Israel deeply appreciates all President Trump has done to make this breakthrough possible."

-Egyptian President Abdel Fattah al-Sisi praised the US-brokered deal.
+Egyptian President Abdel Fattah al-Sisi joined the chorus of approval.
 He tweeted: "I read with interest and great appreciation the joint statement between the United States, the brotherly United Arab Emirates and Israel concerning the halt of Israel's annexation of Palestinian land."

 jsi/dj (AFP, AP, dpa, Reuters)